AndyMasc/Lumen/README.md

 ## AI:

-AI was used ONLY for debugging and generating specific images.
-Nothing else.
+AI was used only for generating specific images.

 ##  Contact